 These small dogs are cute as a button and are very loved as indoor lapdogs.

-When getting a Cavoodle, you should know how much they can weigh!
+When getting your new dog, you should know how much Cavoodles can weigh!

 Cavoodles are considered a small breed of dog

 Cavoodles are small dogs, which means that Cavoodles weigh very little!
 In fact, they weigh so little that they make ideal lap dogs and perfect family dogs within the home.
 Because of their small size, the Cavoodles are fantastic with children.
 They also don’t need a lot of space inside, because they are happiest when they can co-exist with you, wherever you are!
 However, how much should a Cavoodle weigh?